Jaroměř: Geography

 Jaroměř is located about 18 km west of Náchod and 16 km northeast of Hradec Králové.
-It lies mostly in a flat agricultural landscape of the East Elbe Table.
+It lies mostly in a flat agricultural landscape in the East Elbe Table.
 The eastern tip of the municipal territory extends into the Orlice Table.
 The highest point is at 291 m above sea level.

 The town lies at the confluence of the rivers Elbe, Úpa and Metuje.
 There is also the confluence of the Metuje and Stará Metuje, which flows through the eastern part of the territory.
-There are several fishponds in the municipal territory; the largest of them is Jaroměřský in the northern part.
+There are several fishponds in the municipal territory, the largest of which is Jaroměřský rybník in the northern part.

 In the area between the Metuje and Stará Metuje rivers is the Josefov Meadows Bird Reserve.
 It is home to many rare and endangered species of birds and amphibians thanks to its returning wetlands ecosystem.